 Compared to other marketing channels, email has the most opportunity to engage your leads and generate sales.
 It’s time to stop trying to get clicks on social media If you’re not focusing on email already, it’s high time to learn how to run effective email campaigns.

 Sounds simple?
 Unfortunately, there’s a lot more to it than sending out a bunch of emails and hoping for the best.
 Effective email marketing campaigns are both a science and an art that takes time to master.

 The first hurdle you need to cross before getting those clicks to your website is getting people to open your emails in the first place.
 How do you capture people’s attention in a bulging inbox?
 With an effective email preheader.

 But what is an email preheader exactly, and why do they matter?
 Let’s dive in.

-An email preheader is the text that appears after the subject line for an email in an inbox.
+An email preheader is a text that appears after the subject line of an email in an inbox.
 It’s also known as the email preview text or the Johnson Box, after direct response marketer Frank Johnson who devised the strategy of placing an intro text at the top of a direct response sales letter to engage the reader even before addressing them.